9

 • 2

 $\begingroup$ Maybe looking at the Rabin-Miller algorithm?
-It decomposes an arbitrary integer into a sum of 4 squares and runs in randomized polytime, it can probably be adapted to your problem. $\endgroup$ Sep 1, 2018 at 22:29
+It decomposes an arbitrary integer into a sum of 4 squares and runs in randomized polytime, it can probably be adapted to your problem. $\endgroup$ Commented Sep 1, 2018 at 22:29

 $\begingroup$ @GeoffroyCouteau Thanks for the suggestion - did you by chance intend to type Rabin-Shallit algorithm rather than Rabin-Miller?
 The only hits for Rabin-Miller I can find are for the well known primality test, while Rabin-Shallit fits the description you give accurately. $\endgroup$